tmmdata/denyhostsmysql/README.md

 =========

-DenyHostsMySQL is a port of the DenyHosts utility developed by Phil Schwartz and maintained by a number of developers which was aimed to thwart sshd (ssh server) brute force attacks.
+DenyHostsMySQL is a port of the DenyHosts utility developed by Phil Schwartz and maintained by a number of developers which was aimed to thwart mysqld (MySQL server) brute force attacks.
 DenyHostsMySQL modified DenyHosts to thwart attacks against MySQL

 Please refer to https://github.com/tmmdata/denyhostsmysql for more information.